jarosmat/SchoolWork/IntroToCrypto/lecture4.md

     - every block is encrypted independently on others
     - can be parallelized
     - two identical messages are encrypted the same
-    - if there are two same blocks in message, then both blocks have the same cipher text block
+    - if there are two similar blocks in a message, then both blocks have the same cipher text block
-    - changing one bit in a block propagates only in one block
+    - changing one bit in a block is propagated only in one block
-    - its not good, should not be used
+    - it's not good, should not be used

 ![ECB](./pictures/ECB.png)